 Payne, P. and E. Grant (2006).
 Scoping Study – Adelaide Gaol.
 Report to the History Trust of South Australia, Adelaide.

 Grant, E. (2003), Annotated Bibliography - Best practice models for effective consultation towards improving built environment outcomes for remote Indigenous communities.
 Australian Housing and Urban Research Institute Project, Canberra.

 PUBLIC, CONFERENCE + SEMINAR PRESENTATIONS

-2016 Public Art within the Architecture of Prisons: A Discussion of National and International Public Art Projects, Prisons 2016, 23rd - 24th August, Melbourne.
+2016 Public Art within the Architecture of Prisons: A Discussion of National and International Public Art Projects, Prisons 2016, 23rd - 24th August, Sydney.

 2015 (with T. Anthony) Recent developments in Australian place-based courts for Indigenous users, 28th Annual Australian and New Zealand Society of Criminology (ANZSOC) Conference, Adelaide 25th - 27th November, Adelaide.